SEAΔ 2020 Deadline extension! FINAL deadline for applications, July 26th at 6pm Indochina Time (Bangkok)

 The program has 4 main gatherings spread over a one-year period where Fellows get together.
 Each gathering takes place in a different country and has a unique purpose: exchange, create, share then reflect.

-Nicola is the Director of NT Creative Arts.
-She offers arts consultancy, creative project and event development and management, teaching, facilitation and coaching in the cultural and creative sector.
-She is based in London and works all over the UK and internationally, specializing in leadership and entrepreneurship design and development.
+Nicola Turner has over 25 years experience of developing creative ideas and people.
+She is Director of NT Creative Arts, offering arts consultancy, creative project and event development and management, training, facilitation and coaching in the cultural and creative sector.
+She is based in London and works in the UK and internationally, specialising in leadership, entrepreneurship and strategic creative planning, design and development.